 - Working in the Culture Industry

-Joanne is currently leading two research projects funded by the Malaysian Department of Higher Education.
-The first project under the Fundamental Research Grant Scheme focuses on 'Social Media and the Agency of Youth in Malaysia'.
-The study examines the politics of social media in Malaysia and the issues of youth as consumers, youth as representations and youth as creators, to offer an understanding of changing lives and frustrated desires, contradictions and dispersed sites of youth agency that are refracted into various degrees and forms.
-By comparing how young adults engage with social media based on their geographical location and social/political determinisms, it may be possible to observe different forces contend to fix their own meanings and (alternative) definitions in the construction of national-and-self identity.
-The findings of this study will be useful to consider social media as an essential tool in the project of social, cultural and political restructuring.
+Dr Lim successfully led three research projects funded by the Malaysian Department of Higher Education.
+The first project under the Fundamental Research Grant Scheme focused on 'Social Media and the Agency of Youth in Malaysia'.
+The study examined the politics of social media in Malaysia and the issues of youth as consumers, youth as representations and youth as creators, to offer an understanding of changing lives and frustrated desires, contradictions and dispersed sites of youth agency that are refracted into various degrees and forms.
+By comparing how young adults engage with social media based on their geographical location and social/political determinisms, it was possible to observe different forces contend to fix their own meanings and (alternative) definitions in the construction of national-and-self identity.
+The findings of this study was useful to consider social media as an essential tool in the project of social, cultural and political restructuring.

-The second project, 'Youth Theatre: Fostering Interculturality through the Performing Arts in Malaysia' is being conducted under Exploratory Research Grant Scheme.
-The project will take the form of an "instrumental case study" this will involve developing and implementing a carefully planned series of actions which will test the potential benefits of including intercultural theatre in the school programme as a way of supporting the personal development of young people and delivering on broader social and economic development goals.
-The project will involve the development and introduction of a pilot programme of two years duration during which an intercultural drama project will take place in a small number of selected schools.
-Such a project may have the potential to turn one of the defining characteristics of Malaysian society,its diversity, into a competitive advantage for its young people, providing the ideal context in which to foster the development of high order thinking skills.
+The second project, 'Youth Theatre: Fostering Interculturality through the Performing Arts in Malaysia' was conducted under Exploratory Research Grant Scheme.
+The project took the form of an "instrumental case study" that involved developing and implementing a carefully planned series of actions which will test the potential benefits of including intercultural theatre in the school programme as a way of supporting the personal development of young people and delivering on broader social and economic development goals.
+The project involved the development and introduction of a pilot programme of two years duration during which an intercultural drama project was conducted with a number of selected schools.
+The project turned one of the defining characteristics of Malaysian society - its diversity - into a competitive advantage for its young people, providing the ideal context in which to foster the development of high order thinking skills. (see https://www.thestar.com.my/News/Education/2015/03/01/Having-the-HOTS-for-theatre?style=biz)

-Joanne was the country researcher on the International Development Research Centre (IDRC, Canada) PAN eGov Project involving six nations, entitled 'Youth, ICTs, and Political Engagements in Asia'.
+Dr Lim was also the Country Lead Researcher on the International Development Research Centre (IDRC, Canada) PAN eGov Project involving six nations, entitled 'Youth, ICTs, and Political Engagements in Asia'.
 The project had set out to examine the role of ICT to mobilize and advocate (political) change among young Malaysians.
 The project culminated in a series of reports and a journal article on Videoblogging and Youth Activism in Malaysia, published in the International Communication Gazette.

 Her past research also focused on the cultural politics of the reality TV phenomenon within a postcolonial context and published an article entitled 'Reinventing Nationalism' in Media, Consumption and Everyday Life in Asia.